codetojoy/sandbox_java_rmi/README.md

 ### To Run

+* in window 0: `gradle :Registry:run`
+    * this is a stand-alone which the services will use
 * in window 1: `gradle :UserService:run`
 * in window 2: `gradle :BillingService:run`
 * in window 3: `gradle :CompoundService:run`
     * this one waits for `UserService` and `BillingService` to start
-    * i.e. the above 3 steps can occur in any order
+    * i.e. steps 1,2,3 can occur in any order
 * in window 4: `./run_client.sh`
-    * currently requires above 3 steps to run
+    * will handle errors if steps 0,1,2,3 aren't executed

 ### Commands